 WQBELs were developed for the pollutants determined to have reasonable potential to cause or contribute to exceedances of water quality objectives.
-With the exception of those for chronic toxicity and enterococcus bacteria (discussed below), the WQBEL calculations are based on the procedures in SIP section 1.4.
+With the exception of those for Enterococcus bacteria, chronic toxicity, and chlorine (discussed below), the WQBEL calculations are based on the procedures in SIP section 1.4.

-4.3.4.1.
+- 4.3.4.1.
 WQBEL Expression.
-NPDES regulations at 40 C.F.R. section 122.45(d) require that permit limits for publicly-owned treatment works be expressed as average weekly and average monthly limits, unless impracticable.
-This Order contains daily limits instead of weekly limits because weekly limits are impracticable to protect against acute water quality effects (weekly limits could allow acute and chronic toxicity to occur over shorter periods).
-Daily limits are necessary to prevent fish kills or mortality to aquatic organisms.
+NPDES regulations at 40 C.F.R. section 122.45(d) require that permit limits for publicly owned treatment works be expressed as average weekly and average monthly limits, unless impracticable.
+This Order contains daily limits instead of weekly limits because daily limits better protect against acute water quality effects and are necessary to prevent fish kills or mortality to aquatic organisms. - 4.3.4.2.

-4.3.4.2.
 Mixing Zones and Dilution Credits.
-SIP section 1.4.2 and Toxicity Provisions section III.C.1 allow mixing zones and dilution credits under certain circumstances.
-In May 2018, the Discharger submitted the dilution study, Near-field Mixing Zone and Dilution Analysis for the North Bayside System Unit Outfall Diffuser to Lower San Francisco Bay, which estimates the minimum initial dilution at Discharge Point 002 under several scenarios using the U.S. EPA-supported CORMIX model.
-Modelling was based on the average dry-weather effluent flow from the NBSU outfall with the median ambient velocity during low Delta outflows (chronic conditions for ammonia) and the maximum design effluent flow with the average ambient velocity 30 minutes before and after slack tide during low Delta outflows (acute conditions).
+SIP section 1.4.2, Basin Plan section 4.5.1, and Toxicity Provisions section III.C.1 allow mixing zones and dilution credits under certain circumstances.
+In May 2018, the Discharger submitted the dilution study, Near-field Mixing Zone and Dilution Analysis for the North Bayside System Unit Outfall Diffuser to Lower San Francisco Bay. which estimates the minimum initial dilution at Discharge Point 002 under several scenarios using the U.S. EPA-supported CORMIX model.
+For the chronic condition, modelling was based on the permitted average dryweather flow from the NBSU outfall with the median ambient velocity during low Delta outflows (applicable to the ammonia chronic criterion).
+For the acute condition, modelling was based on the maximum design effluent flow (i.e., the NBSU force main capacity) with the average ambient velocity 30 minutes before and after slack tide during low Delta outflows (applicable to the ammonia acute criterion).
 The study found that the plume is positively buoyant and rapidly mixes through the water column.
 This vertical mixing occurs before the momentum of the discharge is fully dissipated.
 As the plume continues to spread and the remaining momentum of the discharge dissipates, dilution continues to occur but at a much slower rate.

 The Discharger also submitted an updated dilution study for chronic toxicity in March 2023, Near-field Mixing Modeling 2023 Update for Chronic Toxicity Discharge Condition.
-The study evaluated a scenario based on a maximum 4-day average effluent flow rate of 42.3 MGD, which is lower than the flow rate of 52.3 MGD used for the previous order.
-The old flow rate was based on the maximum 4-day average flow from the NBSU outfall from 2015 through 2018.
-The updated flow rate is based on the maximum 4-day average flow from January 2018 through March 2023.
+The study evaluated a scenario based on a maximum 4-day average effluent flow rate of 42.3 MGD from the NBSU outfall between January 1, 2018, and December 31, 2022.
 To confirm that the mixing zone would not be lethal to aquatic organisms, the study estimated a travel time of about 13 minutes for an organism adrift within the zone of initial dilution.
 U.S. EPA's Technical Support Document for Water Quality-based Toxics Control (March 1991, EPA/505/2-90-001) recommends a maximum travel time of 15 minutes for an organism passing through the acute mixing zone.

-The following table summarizes the modelling results for dilution at the edge of the plume at the point where the dilution rate slows significantly:
+The following table summarizes the modelling results from both studies for dilution at the edge of the plume at the point where the dilution rate slows significantly:

-Flow Conditions Parameter Previous Order Dilution Updated Dilution Maximum Capacity (64.9 MGD) Ammonia (Acute) 37:1 37:1 Peak Four-Day Average Flow (42.3 MGD) Chronic Toxicity 63:1 79:1 Permitted Average Dry-Weather Flow (24.9 MGD) Ammonia (Chronic) 125:1 125:1
+Flow Conditions Updated Dilution

+Maximum Capacity (64.9 MGD) 37:1

+Peak Four-Day Average Flow (42.3 MGD) 79:1

+Permitted Average Dry-Weather Flow (24.9 MGD) 125:1

-Table F-8.
+Table F-9.
 Minimum Initial Dilution